 Experiments performed in the lab provide further illustration of the principles discussed in General Physics.
 While this lab course lab is not required as a co-requisite of the corresponding General Physics lecture course it is strongly recommended.
 Note: First and second terms must be taken in sequence.

-Prerequisites: Students must have completed either AS.171.101 (General Physics: Physical Science Majors I) or AS.171.102 (General Physics: Physical Science Majors II) or AS.171.104 (General Physics: Biology Majors II) or AS.171.106 (Electricity and Magnetism I)or AS.171.108 [General Physics for Physical Science Majors (AL)].
+Prerequisites: Students must have completed or be concurrently enrolled in either AS.171.102 (General Physics: Physical Science Majors II) OR AS.171.104 (General Physics: Biology Majors II) OR AS.171.106 Electricity & Magnetism I) OR AS.171.108 [General Physics for Physical Science Majors (AL) II] OR EN.530.123 (Classical Mechanics I).
 Students must have completed Lab Safety training prior to registering for this class.
 To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.

 Duration